sqitchers/docker-sqitch/README.md

     and reads configuration from the home directory almost as if it was running natively on the local host.
 It also copies over most of the environment variables that Sqitch cares about, for transparent configuration.
+*   The [`docker-sqitch.bat`] batch script is an alternative for running Sqitch on Windows.
+Modeled on [`docker-sqitch.sh`], it also detects environment variables and mounts the project and home directories.
+Support for configuration files will vary by database client, as many on Windows differ from their *unix counterparts and won't map into the container home directory.
 *   By default, the container runs as the `sqitch` user.
 On macOS and Windows this works well, as files created by Sqitch in the working directory on the host will be properly owned by the host user.
 On Linux, however,